Parikshitresume/Parikshitresume/README.md

- WORKEXPERiENCE
- (July 2013‑ Jan 2018)
- Aidin Technologies Pvt LTD, Bangalore
- Testing Engineer
- Nov 2021‑ July 2024
- • Developed and Tested a Wearable Health Monitoring System for the Gaganyaan mission, which includes a wearable textile vest, BioVest Electronics (BVE), and an Avionics Interface Unit (AIU) Biovest captures astronauts’ physiological data While AIU Collects this data and radiation levels from the Dosimeter (PERDAA) for transmission to the onboard.
-Mission Computer (MC) through vari ouscommunicationinterfaces on behalf of DEBELunderAS9100Rev.Dcompliance.
- • TestedtheMagneticTorquersystem,whichfeaturesadualcoilsetupCoil‑MandCoil‑Reachcapableofproducinga12.5Am²dipole
- movement.
-Itsoperatingvoltagerangespansfrom26Vto32.4VDCandincorporatesaZenerprotectioncircuitforsafetyandteleme
-trypointstatusmonitoring.
-AnelectricalinterfaceisestablishedusingaD‑type9‑pinConnectorplug,allwithinamechanicalenvelope
- measuring less than 34mmx60mmx60mmprotectionagainstbackelectromotiveforce(EMF)underAS9100Rev.Dcompliance.
- • Designed,installedandimplementedtheIlluminationTestingSetuptovalidateEngineering,QualificationandFlightModelsof Four
- Pi Sun Sensors.
-This included the design of an automated Tilt Table with accuracy and precision of 0.01 degrees; the creation of a Python codetointerface a PC with the Keithley 2401 Source‑meter and an Arduino Mega 2560 via the RS‑232 Protocol and URAT protocol, respectively, to store Short Circuit current readings from 2 photocells, their Tilt and estimated Temperature readings.
-A
- MurataSCL3300‑D01communicatingviaSPIprotocolandtwo1021kOhmNTCThermistorswereconnectedtotheArduinotosense
- Tilt and Temperature, respectively.
-A Kalman Filter was implemented to process raw tilt readings.
-This setup will test a minimum of
- 18SpaceGradesunsensorsunderAS9100Rev.Dcompliance.
- • TestedonaGNSSreceiverwithRx‑toolssoftware.
-ThesystemusesaTexasInstrumentsdevelopmentkitconnectedtothecomputer
- configured through the COM Port under serial connection settings.
-The hardware ensures a stable 3.3V power supply to the GPS antenna for precise satellite geolocation under AS9100 Rev.D compliance.
- • Conductedcircuit analysis and ComputedTPDValuesbyleveragingThermalresistancecalculations.
- • Proficiently reviewed Gerber files and net lists collaborating closely with the designer to ensure precision and quality control.
- • Performedreliability assessments on BEL projects (PDU, PS, IF, RPPS, SI logic), DEBEL projects (AIU, BVE) and RF projects involving
- (FR4 circuits) collaborating closely with the designer to ensure precision and quality control.
- • Contributed to the EMI/EMC testing of the Avionics Interface Unit of the Bio Vest Electronics Package to be used in the Gaganyaan
- HumanSpaceMissionswithengineersfromTataAdvancedSystemsLimitedandAidinTechnologiesPvt.
-Ltd.
- Testing Engineer for Vending Machine
- Nov 2020‑Nov 2021
- • Theproject’sgoalistotestandvalidatevendingmachinesfromKWIK24andBigBasketsaving30%intestingtimeandcoststhrough
- automation.
- • ItinvolvesPCBtestingandmachinecalibrationwithTermiteSoftwareremoteflashingwithPuttySoftware,andextensiveautomation
- of regression and functional test suites.
- • Activities include defect tracking, bug resolution, and final machine tests using JuiceSSH app and BBInstantApp, andcollaboration with the automationteam.
- • Theproject also focuses on manual and automated test case execution test plan timeline development, and continuous improve mentofthetesting process.
-Tenet Technetronics
- Oct 2019 ‑ May 2020
- BackendSupportSpecialist (Electronic Circuits Troubleshooting)
- • Proficiently diagnosed and resolved electronic circuit issues in motherboards and related components.
- • Demonstratedexpertisein troubleshooting complex electronic circuits to ensure seamless functionality.
- • Contributedtomaintaining the TheReliability and performance of electronic systems
+# WORK EXPERIENCE

+### Testing Engineer, Aidin Technologies Pvt.
+Ltd., Bangalore (Nov 2021 - July 2024)
+- Developed and tested a Wearable Health Monitoring System for the **Gaganyaan mission**, which includes a wearable textile vest. **BioVest Electronics (BVE)** captures astronauts' physiological data, and the **Avionics Interface Unit (AIU)** collects data and radiation levels from the Dosimeter (PERDAA) for transmission to the onboard **Mission Computer (MC)** via communication interfaces on behalf of **DEBEL under AS9100 Rev. D compliance**.
+- Tested the **Magnetic Torquer system**, which features a dual coil setup (Coil-Mand Coil-Reach), capable of producing a 12.5 A·m² dipole movement.
+Operating voltage spans from 26 V to 32.4 V DC, incorporating Zener protection circuits for safety and telemetry status monitoring.
+- Designed and implemented **Illumination Testing Setup** to validate engineering, qualification, and flight models of **Four Pi Sun Sensors**.
+  - Created an automated **Tilt Table** with a precision of 0.01 degrees.
+  - Developed a Python code interface for a PC with the Keithley 2401 Source meter and Arduino Mega 2560 using RS-232 and UART protocols to store **Short Circuit Readings**.
+  - Implemented a **Kalman Filter** to process raw tilt readings from photocells (Murata SCL3300-D01) and NTC thermistors to detect temperature and tilt.
+  - Tested a minimum of 18 space-grade sensors under AS9100 Rev. D compliance.

+- Conducted EMI/EMC testing for the **Bio Vest Electronics Package** to be used in the Gaganyaan Human Space Missions with Tata Advanced Systems Ltd.

+### Testing Engineer for Vending Machine, Aidin Technologies Pvt.
+Ltd. (Nov 2020 - Nov 2021)
+- Tested and validated vending machines from KWIK24 and BigBasket, saving 30% in testing time and costs through automation.
+  - Worked with PCB testing and machine calibration, using **Termite Software** for remote flashing with **Putty Software**.
+  - Automated regression and functional test suites using **JuiceSSH app** and **BBInstantApp**.
+  - Collaborated closely with the automation team for automated test execution timelines and process optimization.

+### Backend Support Specialist, Tenet Technetronics (Oct 2019 - May 2020)
+- Provided **backend support** and resolved electronic circuit issues in motherboards and related components.
+- Proficiently diagnosed and resolved electronic circuit issues in motherboard designs, contributing to maintaining the **reliability and performance** of electronic systems.

+## Key Skills
+- PCB Testing & Automation
+- Python Scripting for Hardware Validation
+- Automated Test Execution
+- Circuit Design and Analysis
+- Vending Machine Calibration & Testing

+## Certifications
+- AS9100 Rev. D Certification
+- JAVA certification, HTML, CSS